jackrechsteiner/jackrechsteiner.github.io/_pages/cv.md

 University Service
 ======

+* Webmaster for the University of Pittsburgh Arts & Sciences Graduate Student Organization: November 2023 to Present
-* Judge for the 24th University Undergraduate Research and Arts Forum: April 2022
+* Judge for the 24th University Undergraduate Research and Arts Forum at Michigan State University: April 2022
-* Graduate-Undergraduate Liaison for MSU Linguistics Society: 2021 to 2022
+* Graduate-Undergraduate Liaison for Michigan State University Linguistics Society: 2021 to 2022